Mount Pisgah (Lane County, Oregon): Arboretum

 The Mount Pisgah Arboretum covers 209 acre at the base of Mount Pisgah and offers visitors 7 mi of trails through natural riverside habitat and hundreds of cataloged plant species.
 As of May 2020, admission is $5 per car and permits can be purchased at a self-service pay station, card only.

 Willamette Confluence Preserve

 In 2010, the Wildish Sand and Gravel Company sold its 1,305-acre property at the base of Mount Pisgah to The Nature Conservancy (TNC) for $23.4 million.
 The property was then renamed as the Willamette Confluence Preserve.
 As this section of land had been used for gravel extraction, it took over a decade for The Nature Conservancy to restore the native flora and fauna and ready it for controlled public access.

-In 2023, The Nature Conservancy transferred stewardship of the preserve to the McKenzie River Trust for future conservation.
+In January 2023, The Nature Conservancy transferred stewardship of the preserve to the McKenzie River Trust for future conservation.